gtbjj/gtbjj.github.io/_posts/2020-04-30-carnviore-costs.md

 | Health Care | $400 | $0 |
 | **New Total** | **$481** | **$302** |

-I'll assume that those health care costs include the long term consequences of a SAD, but we haven't even touched on the long term lifeytyle costs (immobility, degenerative brain disease, depression, anxiety, etc...)([r](https://castbox.fm/episode/Tommy-Wood%2C-MD%2C-PhD.-Should-you-worry-about-ApoE4-on-a-ketocarnivore-diet-and-how-to-avoid-Alzheimer%E2%80%99s-disease-id2108592-id176600053?country=us).[r](https://castbox.fm/episode/Paradigm-shifting-treatment-of-schizophenia-and-bipolar-disoder-with-a-ketogenic-diet%2C-with-Harvard-MD-%2C-Chris-Palmer-id2108592-id190042097?country=us))!
+I'll assume that those health care costs include the long term consequences of a SAD, but we haven't even touched on the long term lifestyle costs (immobility, degenerative brain disease, depression, anxiety, etc...)([r](https://castbox.fm/episode/Tommy-Wood%2C-MD%2C-PhD.-Should-you-worry-about-ApoE4-on-a-ketocarnivore-diet-and-how-to-avoid-Alzheimer%E2%80%99s-disease-id2108592-id176600053?country=us).[r](https://castbox.fm/episode/Paradigm-shifting-treatment-of-schizophenia-and-bipolar-disoder-with-a-ketogenic-diet%2C-with-Harvard-MD-%2C-Chris-Palmer-id2108592-id190042097?country=us))!
 As far as my personal out-of-pocket health care costs, I guess I buy toothpaste and deodorant; and pay more for paraben and phtalate free personal care products.
 Though, $400 / month is a helluva lot of laundry detergent!

 > Again, this is not a post about the ecological impact of food consumption; though I'll happily direct people to research regenerative agriculture, effects of monocropping, the ecological cost of shipping avocados from Mexico (plus celebrities flying private jets and the ecological impact of the pharmaceutical industry); and do some critical thinking about alleged "blue zones." ([r](http://blog.whiteoakpastures.com/blog/carbon-negative-grassfed-beef), [r](https://castbox.fm/episode/The-Blue-Zones-are-a-myth!-Your-optimal-microbiome-and-much-more-with-Tommy-Wood-MD%2C-PhD-id2108592-id162196055?country=us), [r](https://noharm-europe.org/sites/default/files/documents-files/5731/2018_PharmaceuticalIndustryReport_WEB.pdf), [r](https://regenerative.com/six-problems-monoculture-farming/)).
 Obviously if you're not eating meat for religious or spiritual reasons, that's entirely up to you.